 The group size for this challenge is likely to be around 25-30 people.

-In your Welcome Pack, you'll receive information about a policy, which also covers you for cancellation due to medically-diagnosed COVID-19 and we will send you details of this once you sign up.
-You can, however, take out your own insurance, providing it covers you for a charity trek in Borneo.
+You can, however, take out your own insurance, providing it covers you for a charity cycle in Borneo.

 Porters will carry your luggage, food and water, so you will only need to carry a small day pack, containing essential accessories and equipment.

-We’ll have an event leader and a group of first-aid trained challenge guides, plus at least one UK doctor with expedition medicine training, who will be with the group the whole time.
+We’ll have an event leader and a group of outdoor remote first-aid trained challenge guides, plus at least one UK doctor with expedition medicine training, who will be with the group the whole time.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.

 We also recommend you visit the NHS Fit for Travel website here, to keep up to date with current travel health news and advice on staying healthy abroad.

 NHS Fit for Travel website: https://www.fitfortravel.nhs.uk/home